Lieutenant Firefighter/EMT – Deric Klahr

 Lieutenant Firefighter/Paramedic Mickey Cotter

-Mickey Cotter grew up in Silverdale, and after graduating from Central Kitsap High School in 1999, joined the Air Force where he spent six years.
+Mickey Cotter grew up in Silverdale and, after graduating from Central Kitsap High School in 1999, joined the Air Force, where he spent six years.
 He returned home to begin his EMS career as an EMT with Olympic Ambulance and a Volunteer Resident Firefighter/EMT with Central Kitsap Fire & Rescue.
 In 2011, he attended the Washington State Fire Academy, where he won the distinguished First Due Engine Award.
 In 2013, Mickey attended Paramedic School at Central Washington University, and after graduation, returned to Olympic Ambulance to begin his Paramedic career.
-Mickey is an avid marathon runner and loves exploring the outdoors with his wife and three boys.
+Mickey is an avid marathon runner and loves exploring the outdoors with his two boys.
 Mickey prides himself on being a professional and looks forward to serving the citizens of North Mason County.

 Lieutenant Firefighter/EMT – Donovan Arnold